 How & Who

 With a goal of increasing minority participation in lupus clinical trials, the U.S. Department of Health and Human Services, Office of Minority Health (OMH) funded the American College of Rheumatology (ACR) to evaluate and disseminate the Community Health Worker (CHW) Lupus Clinical Trials Training (LuCTT) program.
-The ACR and its partner, KDH Research & Communication (KDHRC) developed LuCTT for CHW organizations and CHWs to use to achieve this goal.
+The ACR and its partner, KDH Research & Communication (KDHRC), developed LuCTT for CHW organizations and CHWs to use to achieve this goal.

-To create LuCTT, ACR adapted and merged existing evidence-based, theoretically grounded clinical trial and lupus educational materials into a multi-stage, interactive training for CHWs.
-The ACR convened ACR members, community organizations, and experts to provide input from the perspective of a wide variety of stakeholders.
+To create LuCTT, the ACR adapted and merged existing evidence-based, theoretically grounded clinical trial and lupus educational materials into a multi-stage, interactive training for CHWs.
+The ACR convened ACR members, community organizations and experts to provide input from the perspective of a wide variety of stakeholders.
 The Advisory Committee contributed to model design and helped develop the content for LuCTT materials.

 American College of Rheumatology (ACR)/The Lupus Initiative (TLI)

-The COIN department highlights rheumatology’s relevance to the healthcare community and public by using rheumatic diseases as case studies for treating complex disease, advancing health equity, eliminating health disparities, and improving the quality of patient lives.
-COIN achieves this by collaborating with a network of organizations to develop, test, and disseminate solutions to complex rheumatology care problems.
+The COIN department highlights rheumatology’s relevance to the healthcare community and public by using rheumatic diseases as case studies for treating complex disease, advancing health equity, eliminating health disparities and improving the quality of patient lives.
+COIN achieves this by collaborating with a network of organizations to develop, test and disseminate solutions to complex rheumatology care problems.
 ACR/ARP members from every aspect of rheumatology can design innovative, scalable project models while also positively impacting their communities and professional development.